fabacab/awesome-cybersecurity-blueteam/README.md

 - [Dependency Combobulator](https://github.com/apiiro/combobulator) - Open source, modular and extensible framework to detect and prevent dependency confusion leakage and potential attacks.
 - [Confusion checker](https://github.com/sonatype-nexus-community/repo-diff) - Script to check if you have artifacts containing the same name between your repositories.
-- [snync](https://github.com/snyk-labs/snync) - Prevent and detect if you're vulnerable to Dependency Confusion supply chain security attacks.
+- [snync](https://github.com/snyk-labs/snync) - Prevent and detect if you're vulnerable to dependency confusion supply chain security attacks.

 ### Fuzzing